Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-For sake of comparison, the process is similar to attending a Toastmasters' meeting for those folks with terror of public speaking.
-In these meetings, people are encouraged to speak in a safe, supportive environment where they don't feel rejected or ridiculized.
+For sake of comparison, the process is similar to attending a Toastmasters' meeting for those folks with a terror of public speaking.
+In these meetings, people are encouraged to speak in a safe, supportive environment where they don't feel rejected or ridiculed.

-Dogs suitable for such encounters are often super socialized dogs, dogs who have met countless of dogs and who know how to properly interact.
-Ideally, these are dogs who are very adept in reading other dogs and in delivering the right body language.
+Dogs suitable for such encounters are often super socialized dogs, dogs who have met countless dogs and who know how to properly interact.
+Ideally, these are dogs who are very adept at reading other dogs and delivering the right body language.
 These "teacher dogs" dogs should be masters in sending calming signals to fearful, tentative dogs.

 Your dog needs to feel safe and relaxed so to create good memories.
 Creating several positive emotional responses is important so to replace the negative ones.
 Always end the sessions on a positive note, praising your dog lavishly so that these new events help at least partially take the edge off the fearful memories.

 Slow and steady wins the race in behavior modification, so it's important working at the dog's pace.

 What if the Attacking Dog Shares the Same Household?